 How do I determine what should go in the Satellite Accumulation Area (SAA)?
 For all questions regarding chemical compatibility, please contact the Chemical Hygiene Officer, Jason Williams, 542-2736, email@example.com.

 Where do I bring glassware to be washed?
 Please bring your glassware to B338, make sure the glassware is rinsed with no solidified powders or agar.
 Also, oversized (extra tall graduated cylinders) & undersized (small stir bars) items and misc. odd shaped items need to be hand washed by you in your lab!

 Where do I bring items to be autoclaved?
 Please bring your items to be autoclaved to B338.
-If you are new, please stop B328, office of Maureen Manning and Lori Nichols, and we will gladly show you the ropes.
+If you are new, please contact Lori Nichols or Maureen Manning, and we will gladly show you the ropes.

 Where do I get a sharps container?
 Sharps containers are available in two sizes in B338, please help yourself.

 What do I do when my sharps container is full?
 Please contact Maureen Manning or Lori Nichols for pickup.

 What do I do when the biohazard bin is full?
 Please contact Lori Nichols or Maureen Manning.
 We will come to your lab, remove your waste and line your bin with a new autoclavable bag.
 Please do not transport the bag or the full bin yourself!